 English Arcadia by Simon Petherick Spanning a century of idealistic left-wing aspiration, English Arcadia delves into the depths of family rivalry, political ambition and personal tragedy, set against ancient themes of the natural world.
 ISBN: 9780957629462.
 Available here.

-The physical version of The War In Plymouth, the oral history project of World War Two which was funded by the Heritage Lottery Fund, is now out of print, although copies are available at Plymouth Library.
+The War In Plymouth The physical version of The War In Plymouth, the oral history project of World War Two which was funded by the Heritage Lottery Fund, is now out of print, although copies are available at Plymouth Library.
 A digital version of the book is available on Amazon here: The War In Plymouth, Destruction and a New Beginning.

-Witter Bynner was an American poet who had an intense interest in Eastern philosophy.
+The Way of Life by Witter Bynner Witter Bynner was an American poet who had an intense interest in Eastern philosophy.
 His translation of Laotzu’s Way of Life is not that widely known but is in many ways one of the most beautiful and subtle renditions of the famous work.
 A digital version is available on Amazon here: The Way of Life.

 Why Drawing Naked Women Is Good For The Soul by John Bird We published this memoir by Big Issue founder John Bird in both large format paperback and ebook formats.
 It’s both a typical example of John’s insightful and personal writing and a stimulating introduction to his lifelong passion, drawing.
 The book is out of print currently although contact us if you’d like to know more, or click on this link to hear John talk about the book himself: Why Drawing Naked Women Is Good For The Soul.